pyrocms/pyrocms-docs/content/getting-started/installing-pyrocms.md

 ## Download PyroCMS

-Once you have an environment that meets the requirements, you'll need to download PyroCMS.
+Once you have an environment that meets {{ link uri="reference/server-requirements" title="the requirements" }}, you'll need to download PyroCMS.
 The latest stable version of PyroCMS is available for download <a href="">here</a>.

 If you are familiar with [git](http://git-scm.com/), you can clone the latest version of PyroCMS from our [GitHub repo](https://github.com/pyrocms/pyrocms):

     git clone https://github.com/pyrocms/pyrocms

-Make sure you are using the correct branch - the {{ link title="PyroCMS versions guide" uri="/general/about/pyrocms-versions" }} explains the difference.
+Make sure you are using the correct branch - the {{ link title="PyroCMS versions guide" uri="reference/pyrocms-versions" }} explains the difference between branches.
+If you are using git to pull down changes from PyroCMS, check out our {{ link title="example git workflow" uri="guides/git-workflow" }}.

 ## Open the Installer